cormacj/rodos-disassembly/README.md

 This is not relocatable as yet.
 Any code that causes a shift (eg adding a NOP after RSX definitions) causes the ROM to fail upload load.

+**Important Files**
+rodos219.asm: This will compile to a binary match of the existing v2.19 rom.
+Comments are still a work in progress.
+Updated sometimes. rodos220.asm: This is v2.19 with the zap buffer bug fixed. l.z80: This is the work-in-progress code thats being documented.

 **Tools needed**

 linux: z80asm and z80dasm